Tuesday, November 25, 2025

 Psychotherapy, Geneaology, and a Trip to Africa!

 Have you figured out the connection between psychoanalytic therapy ( and now neuropsychoanalytic therapy via the writings of Mark Solms), genealogy ( family tree research), and paleoanthropology ( the search for our human origins in Africa)?
 It is all about who we are and where we come from. .......In psychoanalytic therapy you go back through your personal childhood.
-I am fortunate to have spent a number of years doing that ( and have now learned neuropsychoanalytic therapy in the last few years).
+I am fortunate to have spent a number of years doing that.
 In genealogical research you take it a step further to the tracing of your ancestors to their beginning in history.
 I have done that as well.
-Just this year I was able to travel to the United Kingdom and visit the countries of my ancestors origins.
+Just this year I was able to travel to the United Kingdom and visit the countries of my ancestors' origins.
 And when you travel to Africa to study ancient human fossils, as I was able to do ( in 2015), you get to go all the way back to the beginning of your roots in humankind's origin.......
-So, psychoanalytic/neuropsychoanalytic psychotherapy.....
+So personal psychoanalytic psychotherapy.....
 Family Tree Research in the United Kingdom .....
-And a trip of a lifetime ---the trip to Africa to study ancient human fossils....
-These experiences in searching for my roots have helped me to discover more about who I am, and where I came from!!
+And a trip of a lifetime ---the trip to Africa to study ancient human fossils.
+These experiences in " finding my roots" have helped me to discover more about who I am, and where I came from!!

 May be an image of grass, tree and nature